 Thanks to our excellent NHS links, we’re one of the only UK universities where you will spend time in pharmacy departments and on wards in one of three local NHS Trusts in every year of your course.

-Our students engage with industry scientists through industrial visit days to AstraZeneca (Macclesfield) in Years 2 and 3, and guest lectures from industrial pharmacists.
+Our students engage with industry scientists through industrial visit days to AstraZeneca (Macclesfield) in Year 3, and guest lectures from industrial pharmacists.

 High-achieving students have benefited from research project supervision and mentorship by AstraZeneca staff, with a number going on to secure careers in the pharmaceutical industry.